ccanonne/ccanonne.github.io/quizzes/13012023-things-solutions.md

 __Code 2:__ ``fleb()`` picks an integer between 1 and n uniformly at random, and returns 1 if it's prime.
 What is the probability that this happens?
 It's entirely obvious, but the [Prime Number Theorem (PNT)](https://en.wikipedia.org/wiki/Prime_number_theorem) guarantees that, as n goes to infinity, this behaves as 1/ln(n).
 More precisely, if π(n) [Yes, π... but not that π 🥧!] denotes the number of prime numbers in {1,..,n}, then the PNT states that
 $$\frac{\pi(n) \ln (n)}{n} \to 1
 $$
+which justifies what our code is trying to do.

 ```python
 def fleb(n):